 Yes, we realize it is cold outside (well, depending on where you live) but don't let that stop you!

-(updated January 2019)
+(post updated January 2019)

-Pruning is the removal of branches, stems, leaves, flowers, and other plant tissues in order to:
+When you prune, you are removing branches, stems, leaves, flowers, and other plant tissues in order to:

 - eliminate dead or dying tissue,

 - reduce or eliminate branches and stems that may be crossing or rubbing, and

 - to improve the aesthetic look of the plant.

 These three reasons to prune our plants, even during the winter, is what we call our 3 Pillars of Pruning©.

 The "3 Pillars of Pruning" refer to why you should prune your plants and are as follows:

 - Pillar 1: Pruning out dead/diseased plant material.

 - Pillar 2: Prune out crossing or rubbing branches or stems.